 Medicare will cover the cost of any surgical procedures related to heart conditions and may also cover costs for rehabilitation services over a fixed period.
 It is unlikely to cover additional assistance that is not directly medical, such as transportation to hospital appointments or continuing home care.

 If there is a concern about meeting these costs, an individual may be eligible for support with Medicaid.
 Nearly two-thirds of all nursing home residents receive Medicaid.
 Medicaid may be able to cover long-term care costs such as home care or an ALF.

 While Medicaid does not cover the cost of prescription medications, it may pay the premium for the Medicare Part D prescription drug plan.
 The U.S. Department of Veterans Affairs may also cover the cost of long-term care for veterans unable to pay for this themselves.

 For funds to pay for one-off expenses such as cardiac rehabilitation, it may be appropriate to take out a short-term medical loan.
 This is advisable only if such services are not covered by health insurance policies, as it may be a far more costly alternative in the long run due to high-interest repayments.

 Perhaps the greatest financial challenge facing individuals with CAD is the event of needing to fund long-term care.

-If an individual requires an ALF or full time care, it is possible to sell the home to fund long-term care.
-This may generate a large sum of money in the short term, however it may have adverse effects on how one pays for long-term care.
+If an individual requires an ALF or full-time care, it is possible to sell the home to fund long-term care.
+This may generate a large sum of money in the short term, but it may also have adverse effects on how one pays for long-term care.